aliceagrawal/King-County-House-Sales/README.md

 ## Business Problem

-We were hired by King County Real Estate Inc. to create a model that will predict housing prices and help their employees be more effecient way pairing clients with their perfect house.
+We were hired by King County Real Estate Inc. to create a model that will predict housing prices and help their employees be more effecient at pairing clients with their perfect house.
+Our model will allow employees of King Count Real Estate Inc. to give pricing estimates based on buyer preferences.

 ![im-387931](https://user-images.githubusercontent.com/100230332/161176311-00d935e9-ec66-4310-ad70-9a59c222258a.jpeg)